vuonghy2442/lonelybot/docs/macro_parking.md

 one reversible pair apart, hence in the same closure class, hence carry the same game value.

-**(b) Stackability is preserved while parked.** A suit cannot advance past an unstacked card — stacking is per-suit sequential, so while X is parked, X's suit height sits at `X.rank` and "stack X" remains legal at every future state until X is stacked.
+**(b) Stackability persists; freeness may not.** A suit cannot advance past an unstacked card — stacking is per-suit sequential, so while X is parked and *uncovered*, X's suit height sits at `X.rank` and the height condition of "stack X" remains satisfied at every future state until X is stacked.
+The movability condition does not persist: a later park of a type X−4 card (rank r−1, opposite color) can cover X, and when X's instance is the only uncovered instance of its type, every realizing arrangement does.
+Covering is a fiber fact — the set-level state shows only the parity flip at X's type (`bm[X-type]` empties) — so the abstract-state observable of the corner is a `!bm[X-type]` window while X remains unstacked.

-**(c) Parking dominates.** Every play from `s_stk` has a value-equivalent play from `s_tab`: keep X parked; immediately before the first move of the `s_stk`-play that requires X up (or X's spot free, or the card under X exposed), insert "stack X" — legal by (b).
+**(c) Parking dominates, up to the covering corner.** Every play from `s_stk` that never needs X covered-over has a value-equivalent play from `s_tab`: keep X parked; immediately before the first move of the `s_stk`-play that requires X up (or X's spot free, or the card under X exposed), insert "stack X" — legal by (b) while X is uncovered.
+The insertion point is therefore "when X is free and stackable", not merely "when X is needed": if X has been covered, freeing it requires stacking the coverer, and placed cards have exactly one exit (being stacked — there are no pile-to-pile moves), so the coverer chain is itself an accommodation obligation — the machinery Lemma P is trying to dissolve the fork into.
+The open corner to name: *all realizations of a later commitment cover X, and the covering card cannot be stacked in time.*
+Plausibly the same dig-shaped-scar phenomenon as the C-SCAR residue.
 The reverse simulation needs worry-backs; without them, `s_stk` cannot recover `s_tab`.

-*Proof sketch.* (a) is by inspection of the two post-states (they differ only in X's position). (b) follows from per-suit sequential stacking.
-For (c), the "requires X up" dependence is type-local: only moves whose legality or effect touches X's type ball are affected by X's position, so the insertion points are well-defined and finite; the inserted move is exactly the realization difference.
+*Proof sketch.* (a) is by inspection of the two post-states (they differ only in X's position). (b) follows from per-suit sequential stacking for the height condition; the freeness caveat and its fiber-level observable are as stated.
+For (c), the "requires X up" dependence is type-local: only moves whose legality or effect touches X's type ball are affected by X's position, so the insertion points are well-defined and finite;
+the inserted move is exactly the realization difference, available whenever X is uncovered.

 *Empirical support.* The F3 canon measurement: when the F3 fold stopped materializing tableau outcomes of dominantly-stackable X, ~4.9M sweep